90PlusWorks/ViaAcumen/README.md

 # ViaAcumen
-The way to inquire, envision, inspire. try to capture and display humanities insight, awareness, acumen, intuition, judgment, observation, understanding, vision, wisdom.
+The way to inquire, envision and inspire. try to capture and display humanities insight, awareness, acumen, intuition, judgment, observation, understanding, vision, wisdom.